PaddiM8/luno-lei/content/word-building/index.md

 Often, intensifiers and diminutives are stacked on top of gradiency suffixes as a way to be more specific.
-For example, applying both the "more` form and the diminutive form to `varma` (lukewarm) results in `slightly warm`.
+For example, applying both the `more` form and the diminutive form to `varma` (lukewarm) results in `slightly warm`.
 In this example, gradiency is used to express warmth, while the